Rio Rita (musical): Notes

 It was this musical that Charles Lindbergh was attending when he got news from the Weather Bureau that clear skies were opening over the Atlantic Ocean.
 Lindbergh then hurried to his hotel room, but could not sleep, and then to the Roosevelt airfield to take off on his famous flight to Paris in the Spirit of St. Louis.

+Adaptation

+A televised adaptation of Rio Rita was presented on Musical Comedy Time on NBC on November 13, 1950, starring Bert Wheeler, Patricia Morison, and Hal LeRoy.